 These caves are believed to see the rise and spread of both the two sects of Buddhism, the Hinyana and the Mahayana, and enough examples of architecture are available still in the caves.
 The 30 caves, including the unfinished ones, seem to carry a distinct charm and represent the true faces of the flourishing Buddhist architecture, art, and obviously the religious influence at that period of time.

-The fact that these caves were inhibited by Buddhist monks and religious devotees for more than 800 years is, in itself, enough to support it become a UNESCO world heritage site.
+The fact that these caves were inhibited by Buddhist monks and religious devotees for more than 800 years is, in itself, enough to support it become a UNThe fact that these caves were inhibited by Buddhist monks and religious devotees for more than 800 years is, in itself, enough to support it become a UNESCO world heritage site.
 Even then, there are lots of other specimens to support its uniqueness and importance in archaeology as well as history.

 The location

-The caves are in the state of Marathas, Maharashtra, in the Aurangabad district.
-Located between Latitude 20º32' North and Longitude: 75º45'East.
+The caves are in the state of Marathas, Maharashtra, 100 kilometers from the city of Aurangabad.
 The caves are by the river Waghora, in the midst of the Sahyadri hills burried by thick forest all around.
+The Ajanta Caves were discovered by a British Captain, John Smith in 1819, while on a hunting expedition.

 Attractions